-The Total OPEB Liability was determined by an actuarial valuation as of September 30, 2019, updated to September 30, 2021, using the following actuarial assumptions:
+The Total OPEB Liability was determined by an actuarial valuation as of September 30, 2021, using the following actuarial assumptions:

 Inflation Rate 2.50%

 Salary Increase Rate(s) 3.00%

-Discount Rate 5.40%
+Discount Rate 5.45%

-Investment Rate of Return 5.40%
+Investment Rate of Return 5.45%

 Discount Rate: The projection of cash flows used to determine the Discount Rate assumed that current District contributions will be made at a rate of 3.00% of covered payroll as of the valuation date.
-The expected rate of return on investments is 5.40%.
+The expected rate of return on investments is 5.45%.
 Based on this assumption, the OPEB Plan's Fiduciary Net Position was projected to provide all future benefit payments.
-Therefore, the single equivalent discount rate was set equal to the investment rate of return assumption, 5.40%.
+Therefore, the single equivalent discount rate was set equal to the investment rate of return assumption, 5.45%.

-Mortality: All mortality rates were based on the PubS-2010 mortality tables.
-All mortality rates are those outlined in Milliman's July 1, 2021 Florida Retirement System (FRS) valuation report.
-All tables include fully generational adjustments for mortality improvements using gender-specific improvement scale MP-2018.
-For female lives, the headcount-weighted PubS-2010 female employee table was used.
-For male lives, the headcount-weighted PubS-2010 male below-median income employee table, set forward one year, was used.
-For male lives, the headcount-weighted PubS-2010 female healthy retiree table, set forward one year, was used.
-For male lives, the headcount-weighted PubS-2010 male below-median income healthy retiree table, set forward one year, was used.
+Mortality: All mortality rates were based on the Pub-2010 mortality tables with fully generational improvement using Scale MP-2021.
+Rates are based on those outlined in the July 1, 2021 Florida Retirement System (FRS) actuarial valuation report.
+For female active lives, the headcount-weighted PubG-2010 female employee table was used.
+For male active lives, the headcount-weighted PubG-2010 male below-median income employee table, set back one year, was used.
+For female inactive lives, the headcount-weighted PubG-2010 female below-median income employee table, set back one year, was used.
+For female inactive lives, the headcount-weighted PubG-2010 female below-median income employee table, set back one year, was used.
+For female inactive lives, the headcount-weighted PubG-2010 female below-median income and pubG-2010 female disabled retire table, set forward three years, was used.
+For inactive male lives, the headcount-weighted PubG-2010 male disabled retiree table, set forward three years, was used.